 If you’re in London for a limited amount of time you’ll want to use that time as best as possible, right?

 You can choose to use the walking tour just as photo opportunities or you can go pay to go inside some of the sights and explore further if you wish.
-Saying that most of them are free!
-Also, if you want to take the route a little bit slower remember you can also split it up over two days.
+If you’d like to do that it’s worth checking out The London Pass.
+Also, if you want to take the route a little bit slower, remember you can also split it up over two days.

 Ready?
 Let’s walk!

-You’ll start your walking tour in Covent Garden.
+You’ll start your walking tour at Covent Garden.

-Then wander through to the bright lights of Piccadilly Circus
+Then you’ll wander through to the bright lights of Piccadilly Circus.

-Next will be Trafalgar Square where you can stop by the statue of Horatio Nelson
+Next, you’ll arrive at Trafalgar Square where you can stop off at the statue of Horatio Nelson.

-Next, you’ll wander down the South Bank – past the book market, the skate park, the Royal Festival Hall and the National Theatre
+At the bridge, turn left and head down the South Bank, past the book market, the skate park, the Royal Festival Hall and the National Theatre

-… and you can feel cultured at Shakespeare’s Globe Theatre…
+… or you can feel cultured at Shakespeare’s Globe Theatre…

 Close to the Tower of London is the Monument to the Fire of London which you can walk to the top if you wish.

-I’ve created a really handy Google map for you below which shows you the route above so you can easily follow along on your phone.
-Happy walking and remember, you’ll burn some serious calories so make sure you check out some of my London food recommendations.
+I’ve created a really handy Google map for you below which shows you the entire route above so you can easily follow along on your phone!